minutelab/demos/wordpress/README.md

 **PARAMETERS**

-While activating the WordPress development environment as single unit (main.mlab), the main container controls the parameters.
+While activating the WordPress development environment as a single unit (main.mlab), the main container controls the parameters.

 * Database IP Address.
-The IP address the database.
+The database's IP address.
 * project name.
-The project name is used as a unique identifier of a project.
+Used as the project unique identifier.

 **ACTIONS**

 * mysql - opens a mysql command-line client.
 * shell - open a bash command-line window connected to the container.

-### `phpMyAdmin.mlab` - an administration of MySQL / MariaDB over the Web
+### `phpMyAdmin.mlab` - MySQL administration / MariaDB over the Web

 This script initializes a phpMyAdmin application server.